PatAltimore/Docs/ContributorGuide/git-and-github-repository-initial-setup.md

 ## Clone a copy of the forked repository to your computer

 Cloning creates a local copy of a repository on your computer.
-When you clone, it will copy the master branch from your forked repository into a directory on you local computer.
+When you clone, it copies the master branch from your forked repository into a directory on you local computer.

 - Be sure to **clone your fork** not the Microsoft repository.
 Otherwise, you won’t be able to contribute changes.
 The main repository is referenced with the organization name Microsoft `github.com/Microsoft/repo-name`.
 Your fork is referenced using your GitHub user name `github.com/GitHubUsername/repo-name`.
 - The clone command performs several actions.
-It will create a directory on the local file system, initialize the local repository, and copy all the files from the master branch.
+It creates a directory on the local file system, initializes the local repository, and copies all the files from the master branch.
 Clone also sets up a remote alias called *origin* that points to your forked repository.
 - Cloning is a one time per computer operation.
 If you get a new PC, you’ll need to clone your fork to your new machine.

 The Git clone command requires GitHub credentials.
 There are several ways to cache credentials.
-The following method will work on all platforms:
+The following method works on all platforms:

 1. Copy the Personal Access Token that you got from [https://github.com/settings/tokens](https://github.com/settings/tokens).
 You likely saved your personal access token when you set up your GitHub account.
 2. Launch the Git enabled command prompt.
 For example, on Windows use *Git bash*, on MacOS use *terminal*, on Linux use *bash* shell.
-3. At the command prompt, enter the following command, which will create a directory on your computer using the same as specified in `<repository-name>`.
+3. At the command prompt, enter the following command, which creates a directory on your computer using the same name as specified in `<repository-name>`.

    ```
    git clone https://[your GitHub user name]:[token]@github.com/<your GitHub user name>/<repository-name>.git